yorknouse/website/Readme.md

 ## Licence

-Copyright (C) 2018-2021 Nouse, University of York Students Union and its contributors
+Copyright (C) 2018-2025 Nouse, University of York Students' Union and its contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by